sony/ABA/Readme.md

-# Adaptive Budget Optimization for Multichannel Advertising Using Combinatorial Bandits
+# Adaptive Budget Optimization for Multichannel Advertising Using Combinatorial Bandits (AAMAS (Extended Abstract) 2025)

 This is the code contribution for simulation of long running ad campaigns and TUCBMAE algorithm